Updated: August 25, 2023

 Lapa and Santos

-Lapa and Santos are adjacent neighborhoods known for their elegant mansions, art galleries, and a vibrant nightlife scene.
+Lapa and Santos are adjacent neighborhoods known for their elegant mansions, art galleries, and vibrant nightlife scene.
 These areas attract a mix of young professionals, artists, and expatriates.
 Investing in Lapa and Santos can involve renovating historic properties into luxury apartments or boutique hotels, capitalizing on the neighborhoods’ upscale image and cultural appeal.
 If you are looking to buy property to rent out long-term, then Lapa and Santos could be good options.
-Both Lapa and Santos are located in the parish of Estrela.
+Lapa and Santos are in the parish of Estrela.

 Campo de Ourique